THE VISIONARY LEADERS & ARTISTS

 The Dining Rooms

-Pflueger, Stackpole and Goodman used a wide range of local and imported materials in The City Club’s magnificent rooms.
+Pflueger, Stackpole and Goodman used a wide range of local and imported materials in The City Club of San Francisco’s magnificent rooms.
 Belgian blue marble and St. Genevieve golden vein marble combine in the monumental fireplace of the Main Dining Room.
 Hungarian ash wainscoting below Avodire veneer walls is joined with ebony and pear wood window casings.
-The mantelpiece of the Jeanne Dare stone fireplace in The City Club Café was carved in place by Stackpole and features an archer surrounded by incised figures representing the moods of man.
+The mantelpiece of the Jeanne Dare stone fireplace in The City Club of San Francisco Café was carved in place by Stackpole and features an archer surrounded by incised figures representing the moods of man.
 Ceilings in many of the rooms feature glimmering gold leaf, brass leaf or metal tiles.

 Art Deco Furnishings